glucas/nrun/README.md

 brew install --cask hammerspoon
 ```

+> [!TIP]
-Hammerspoon is optional; if it is not installed, nrun will still work,
+> >Hammerspoon is optional; if it is not installed, nrun will still work,
-but HUD/modal alerts and idle/lock detection will be disabled.
+> but HUD/modal alerts and idle/lock detection will be disabled.

+> [!NOTE]
-> [!Note] Hammerspoon may prompt for Accessibility permissions on first run.
+> Hammerspoon may prompt for Accessibility permissions on first run.
 > These are required for idle time and screen lock detection.

 ---